Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/APIs/index.md

   "password": "password"
 }
 ```
-!!! warning "HTTPs is required for password security"
+!!! warning "HTTPS is required for password security"
-    Note that calling this API on a http connection does leave you exposed to network scanning which could expose your password.
-For custom applications running on the Profinity server the localhost address can be used that does not expose this risk.
-If your application is calling Profinity across a network, we would recommend https for API usage.
+    Note that calling this API over an HTTP connection can leave you exposed to network scanning which could expose your password.
+For custom applications running on the Profinity server, the `localhost` address can be used and does not expose this risk.
+If your application is calling Profinity across a network, we recommend HTTPS for API usage.

 Profinity will respond to this request if your username and password are valid with a security token like this